WP-http-BL/httpbl/readme.txt

 Yes, it does.
 If you don't want to give your bloggers an access to the plugin's configuration page, you have to modify the source code slightly.
 Find a line containing `plugins.php` and change it to `wpmu-admin.php`.
 It should work fine.

+For even better compatibility with WPMU take a look at [zice.ro blog](http://zice.ro/blog/2007/05/07/modified-honeypot-plugin/).

 = How do I create a table for the log? =

 In the archive you should find a file `httpbl_log.sql`.
 It contains the necessary MySQL command.
 All you’ve got to do is to execute this script, e.g. in your phpMyAdmin panel.